Using Global Cell Phones

 Even if you only travel internationally every couple of years, a global cell phone could be a good investment.
 There are companies selling global cell phones for as little as $40.
 For the cost of two SIM cards, you'll have a cell phone with a single lifetime phone number that you can load with minutes when you need them.
 When you don't need it, you can just put it in the drawer next to your passport and wait for the next trip.

-For lots more information about cell phones and travel gadgets, call up the links on the next page.
+For lots more information about cell phones and travel gadgets, call up the links below.

 - German, Kent.
 CNET.
 "SIM card explained."
 April 12, 2005.
 (Feb.
 17, 2009)http://reviews.cnet.com/4520-10166_7-6160666-1.html

 - GSM World.
 "GSM Roaming."
 (Feb.
 17, 2009)http://www.gsmworld.com/technology/roaming/index.htm

 - OneSIMcard.com.
 "International Mobile Phone Rental Solution" (Feb.
 17, 2009)http://www.onesimcard.com/?idmenu=3

 - Reardon, Marguerite.
 CNET.
 "Verizon Expects 4G Launch Next Year."
 Feb.
 18, 2009 (Feb.
 23, 2009)http://reviews.cnet.com/8301-13970_7-10166622-78.html

 - Rowell, David M. The Travel Insider.
 "Choosing the Best International Cell Phone Service for You."
 Dec.
 3, 2008 (Feb.
 17, 2009)http://thetravelinsider.info/2003/0801.htm

 - TigerTV.
 "What is GSM?"
 (Feb.
 17, 2009)http://www.youtube.com/watch?v=OwaPm4JmhN0